nxgq/Termux-discord-token-getter/README.md

 # Termux-discord-token-getter
-This is a discord token Getter by phone if you do not have a pc hi this is a discord token Getter for Mobile
+This is a discord token Getter for phone if you do not have a pc

 # Termux Python Script Tool